 She earned a BFA in Drawing & Painting from the University of North Texas in Denton, Texas, where she studied under Matthew Bourbon, Vincent Falsetta, Robert Jessup, and Annette Lawrence.
 She also studied painting and drawing at the Istituto Lorenzo de Medici in Florence, Italy.

-Van Groll’s work is most influenced by Chuck Close, Lucian Freud, Jenny Saville, Marilyn Minter, and her fellow Lorenzo de Medici alumna Alyssa Monks.
-She staged her first solo exhibition in 2008 and continues to show her work around the U.S; her work is also held in a variety of private art collections in both the United States and abroad.
+Van Groll’s work is most influenced by Chuck Close, Lucian Freud, Jenny Saville, Marilyn Minter, and fellow Lorenzo de Medici alumna Alyssa Monks.
+She held her first solo exhibition in 2008 and continues to show her work around the U.S. Her work is held in a variety of private art collections in both the United States and abroad.